Our Fraud Guarantee works to protect you and your money when you bank with us, whether that's online, via the app, over the phone or in branch.

 If you believe you are a victim of fraud, contact us immediately.

-Remember that a genuine bank or organisation will never contact you randomly to ask for your PIN, full password or to move money to another account as part of an investigation.
+Remember that a genuine bank or organisation will never contact you randomly to ask for your PIN, verification code, full password or to move money to another account as part of an investigation.

-Don't give out personal or financial details unless it is to use a service that you have signed up to, and you're sure that the request for your information is directly related.
+Don't give out personal or financial details unless it is to use a service that you have signed up to, and you're sue that the request for your information is directly related.